iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___1.10.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 3 reviews"/>
 </p>

+> I give it 3 stars because you do not have any way to show that the person has had inoculation against Covid-19.<br> :date: __2021-05-27 05:43:51__

 > I don't know, I haven't been around enough people to make sure.
 Even though, how would I know if they have the app?<br> :date: __2021-05-04 04:55:17__

 > This application worked fine however, I found it to be very intrusive.
 It requires Bluetooth to function.
 I use Bluetooth to remotely manage my computer, every time the app needed to take a reading I would lose my connection with my computer and then have to physically establish connection again between phone and computer.<br> :date: __2021-04-16 18:37:30__